VegeWaterDynamics/motrainer/paper/paper.md

 ## Statement of Need

-ML models should undergo training within a coherent spatio-temporal scope, where physical model states can be consistently mapped to observations using the same model.
-Dealing with a large spatio-temporal scale may involve multiple mapping processes, necessitating the consideration of training separate models for distinct spatial and/or temporal partitions of the dataset.
-As the number of partitions increases, a challenge emerges in effectively distributing these training tasks among the partitions.

 A surrogate MO, as a ML model, should be trained over a coherent spatio-temporal scope, where one can assume that the same MO applies when mapping physical model states to observations.
 When dealing with a large spatio-temporal scale, multiple mapping processes may exist, prompting consideration for training separate MOs for distinct spatial and/or temporal partitions of the dataset.
 As the number of partitions increases, a challenge arises in distributing these training tasks effectively among the partitions.